Maksadbek/dpipe/README.md

 ## Requirements

 Read data
-- Read data from the given CSV file `hotels.csv`.
+- [x] Read data from the given CSV file `hotels.csv`.
 The first line is a header which describes all field names.

-Validate data
+Validate data - validations are made as plugins, they are pluggable.
-- A hotel name may only contain UTF-8 characters.
+- [x] A hotel name may only contain UTF-8 characters.
-- The hotel URL must be valid (please come up with a good definition of "valid").
+- [x] The hotel URL must be valid (please come up with a good definition of "valid").
-- Hotel ratings are given as a number from 0 to 5 stars.
+- [x] Hotel ratings are given as a number from 0 to 5 stars.
 There may be no negative numbers.

 Write the valid data in *two* of the following formats of your choice:
-- XML, JSON, YAML, HTML, SQLite Database, or your own custom format.
+- [x] XML, JSON, YAML, HTML, SQLite Database, or your own custom format.
+XML and JSON is done
-- The output must be in the same directory as the input.
+- [x] The output must be in the same directory as the input.
+By default output and input are same directories, it can be configured.

 Bonus tasks
-* Make the tool extensible to new output formats
+- [x] Make the tool extensible to new output formats
-* We care more about code quality (readability, software architecture) than about performance - although fast execution is a plus.
+- [ ] We care more about code quality (readability, software architecture) than about performance - although fast execution is a plus - no performance optimizations are made
-* Unit tests would be nice
+- [x] Unit tests would be nice - only plugins are covered with tests
-* Add options to sort/group the data before writing it
+- [x] Add options to sort/group the data before writing it.
+Aggregators are made as a plugins, it can be pluggable, by default sorting plugin is implemented.

 ## Build & Install
 All dependency packages can be restored with `godep restore`